Optimal Control of Underdamped Systems: An Analytic Approach: Introduction

-With these motivations in mind, we introduce a systematic analytical derivation of optimal protocols in the context of underdamped dynamics.
-We consider two paradigmatic cases of running costs: \begin{itemize} \item The underdamped version of the Schr\"odinger dynamic bridge problem, referred to as \ref{itm:a}.
-When the reference process is a diffusion subject to inertia in the absence of a confining potential, we obtain a model of optimal \emph{entropic mass transport}, a viscous regularization of optimal mass transport \cite{MikT2004,PMG2013,ChGePa2016}.
-When the reference process describes motion in a confining potential equal to that appearing in the Maxwell-Boltzmann distribution of the final state, we obtain a model of an optimally controlled shortcut to adiabaticity. \item The minimization of the mean entropy production, referred to as \ref{itm:b}.
-This is the cost functional characterizing the Second Law of thermodynamics and Landauer's principle \cite{LeOrPoSn2019}. \end{itemize} For these running costs, we derive normal extremals of the Pontryagin-Bismut functional \cite{BisJ1979,SerJ1959,SeWh1968,BoSiSu2021} by taking variations over the class of admissible controls specified by confining mechanical potentials.
-In such a case \cite{MGSc2014}, normal extremals solve a set of integro-differential equations, with features reminiscent of the Vlasov-Poisson-Fokker-Planck problem \cite{BoCaSo1997}.
+With these motivations in mind, we introduce a systematic analytical derivation of optimal protocols for the underdamped dynamics.
+We consider two paradigmatic cases of running costs: \begin{itemize} \item The underdamped version of the Schr\"odinger dynamic bridge problem, referred to as \hyperref[itm:a]{KL}.
+The cost functional in this case is the Kullback-Leibler divergence between the probability measure of the controlled process and that of an assigned reference process.
+In \cite{SchE1931}, Schr\"odinger motivates this cost functional as a quantifier of the likelihood of non-equilibrium fluctuations, i.e., a large deviation functional in the current literature.
+Since then, Schr\"odinger dynamic bridge problems have emerged as relevant efficiency measure for diffusion-mediated transport processes with applications ranging from cybernetics~\cite{TodE2009b} to molecular-scale engines~\cite{FiHo2005}.
+More recently, it has been realized that when the reference process is a diffusion subject to inertia in the absence of a confining potential, Schr\"odinger dynamic bridge problems provide a viscous regularization of optimal mass transport \cite{MikT2004,PMG2013,ChGePa2016}.
+This regularization has applications in machine learning~\cite{PeCu2019}.
+Finally, when the reference process describes motion in a confining potential equal to that in the Maxwell-Boltzmann distribution of the final state, we obtain a model of an optimally controlled shortcut to adiabaticity. \item The minimization of the mean entropy production, referred to as \hyperref[itm:b]{EP}.
+This is the cost functional characterizing the Second Law of thermodynamics and Landauer's principle \cite{LeOrPoSn2019}.
+We study this problem in the most general formulation compatible with detailed balance, and which can be self-consistently derived from Hamiltonian mechanics of a system coupled to an infinite bath described by harmonic oscillators.
+In this generalized formulation, the underdamped entropy production explicitly depends upon the control via a non-dimensional parameter $g$.
+Physically, $g$ describes the intensity of momentum coupling between the system and bath.
+Interactions of these type have been recently observed in Josephson junctions \cite{CuFuToVa2001,AnPo2007}. \end{itemize}